 The ratio for substituting almond flour for white flour is 1:1.
 However, almond flour is a little dry and dense.
 Hence it requires added binding agents such as eggs or milk.

-However, recipes where no liquid agents are required, a pinch of baking powder should do the trick.
+However, in recipes where no liquid agents are required, a pinch of baking powder should do the trick.

 How to Substitute Almond Flour for Wheat Flour?

-For yeasty goodness, such as pizzas, bread and dinner rolls use:
+For yeasty goodness, such as pizzas, bread, and dinner rolls use:

 ⅓ cup of almond flour to replace every 1 cup of wheat flour.

 For yeast-free goodies, such as scones, muffins, cakes, cookies, and biscuits use: